katkelemen/szonjayoga/README.md

 # szonjayoga

-A website for my friend who is an enthusiastic London based yoga instructor.
+A website for an enthusiastic London based yoga instructor.

 visit on [szonjayoga.com](http://www.szonjayoga.com)